 When it comes to interior design, shades range from warm and inviting to cool and sophisticated.
 It can be used as a neutral backdrop to other colors or as a dominant color to create a warm and inviting atmosphere.
 Brown furniture, like leather couches or wooden tables, can give the room an elegant touch.
-Brown walls or accents like throw pillows or curtains can create a warm and welcoming feel.
+Brown walls or accents like wall art, throw pillows or curtains can create a warm and welcoming feel.
 This makes it a popular choice for living rooms, bedrooms, and other intimate spaces.

 Brown can also give a room an elegant and refined feel.
 Dark browns can give the impression of depth and richness, while lighter browns can give the impression of lightness and openness.